 4 teaspoons baking powder

-- 1 2/3 cups buttermilk (or regular milk with 2 teaspoons of vinegar mixed in)
+1 2/3 cups buttermilk, or regular milk mixed with 2 teaspoons vinegar

 1 cup shredded cheddar cheese

-- 2 tablespoons butter (melted, to slather on the biscuits), optional
+2 tablespoons unsalted butter, melted, to slather on the biscuits, optional

 Gather the ingredients.
 Preheat the oven to 400 F.

 Combine the flour, salt, baking powder, and cold butter in a food processor and pulse until it forms fine crumbs.
 If you don't have a food processor use a pastry blender or 2 forks.
 Be careful not to overmix or to use your hands.
 You want the little chunks of butter to stay intact and not melt.

 Add the buttermilk as you pulse or mix; continue until a dough forms.

 Place the dough in a clean bowl.
 Cut in the shredded cheddar and cooled, cooked sausage until completely incorporated.

 Separate the dough into 12 balls, quickly and gently forming them with your hands.
 Place the balls of dough snuggly into a 9 x 13-inch casserole dish.
 Brush the tops of each biscuit with melted butter, if you wish.

 Place the casserole dish in the oven and bake for 15 to 20 minutes or until golden brown and cooked all the way through.